 I did live out there in the 80s for five years.

-That's where I got my radio start.
+It's where I got my radio start.

 You can go to many top universities.

-I've mentioned many of them, Auburn University, University of Georgia University of Florida.
+I've mentioned many of them, Auburn University, University of Georgia, University of Florida.

-I mean, there's so many universities where you can get a degree in the science of forestry.
+I mean, there's so many universities where you can get a degree in the science of forestry and yet, you know, hear the simple things like, well, why weren't the fire hydrants working?

 And when he answered, Anderson Cooper, I guess, asked him the question, well, they weren't designed to deal with these types of fires.

-Because California is known to have wildfires.
+Well, slow down a second here because California is known to have wildfires.

 They're going to happen.